 However, one should keep in mind that recovering from the disorder does not and will never happen overnight.
 It takes time, and it involves a psychotherapy-based approach where your loved one will go through various stages to achieve integration and unification of his personalities.
 It can take months and will entail having to recall traumatic experiences that may affect your loved one’s current state in life.
 But your vital role as a significant other or family to him would be as strong support of comfort and love.

 Treatment for dissociative identity disorder not only targets the acute symptoms but is also focused on building the necessary skills for the person to live healthily amidst his illness.
+As Marc Browning, RN, Psy.D used to say, “If an individual is willing to accept treatment, long-term talk therapy or psychotherapy, can help.
+Sometimes these approaches are combined with medication if the person is dealing with debilitating symptoms or related conditions, such as depression or anxiety.”
 This process includes learning how to create healthy relationships, setting realistic goals, and finding meaning and purpose in his life.
 Throughout the treatment process, you and the rest of the family as his support system will be among the strongest resources for your mentally ill loved one.
 With you working hand in hand with his healthcare team, your loved one will potentially move forward to a more wonderful future with the possibility of healing fully within his reach.